b0janix/cleaning_company/README.md

 This is an application that generates schedule for a cleaning company in the form of a CSV file.
 I've tried to abide to the general rules given in the task.
 So, we have 3 cleaning activities: Vacuuming, Window cleaning and Refrigerator cleaning.
 Each of those activities takes certain amount of time: 21 min, 35 min, 50 min in the given order.
 Vacuuming is done on Tuesdays and Thursdays.
-While Window cleaning and Refrigerator cleaning is done on the first and the last day of the month.
+While Window cleaning and Refrigerator cleaning is done on the last working day and the first cleaning day of the month.
 On those dates I'm doing inserts for the respected activities in the Activity column.
 I have three columns in the CSV file: Date, Activity and TotalTime.
 When I don't have a specific value for a certain date I replace the value with a forward slash ('/').
 I'm calculating the total time in the HH::MM format, so that value is inserted in the TotalTime column in the last row of the csv file or for the last day of the 3 month period.
-The 3 month period starts from the current day or from today and goes 3 months into the future.
+The 3 month period starts from the day or the date given to the command and goes 3 months into the future.
+If we don't provide the startDate (it's not a required arg) or you provide an invalid startDate, the first day or the first date will default to the current day or to today.
+I've also enabled the user to provide an array of holidays to the command, so for those days we won't do any activities even though the days are not Saturday or Sunday.
+If you provide invalid holiday dates the command will fail.

 ## Technical Specifications